HelloKitty-ydxqx/git_syx_test/README.md

 # git_syx_test
-this i s the test git respository
+this is the test git respository in master 20170427